Cooperative Online Learning for Multi-Agent System Control via Gaussian Processes with Event-Triggered Mechanism: Extended Version: Numerical Simulations

-with $\sigma_{f,i} = 0.5, l_i = 0.2$.
+with $\sigma_{f,i} = 1, l_i = 0.1$.
 The data pairs for the prediction satisfy \cref{assumption_dataset} with the measurements $y_i$ perturbed by Gaussian noise with $\sigma_{o,i} = 0.01$, $\forall i \in \mathcal{V}$.
-The initial data sets vary depending on the applied online learning methods, and are discussed in \cref{subsection_experiment_method}.
-The grid factor and probability for uniform error bound are set as $\tau = 10^{-6}$ and $\delta = 0.05$, respectively.
-The control objective is to track the reference trajectory for each agent $i$ with
+The initial data sets vary depending on the applied learning methods, and are discussed later.
+The grid factor and probability for uniform error bound in \cref{lemma_GP_error_bound} are set as $\tau = 10^{-6}$ and $\delta = 0.001$, respectively.
+The control objective is to track the leader trajectory with